axiom/nix-pianoteq/README.md

 ## Version Support

-**VST3 support was introduced in Pianoteq 9** - earlier versions (7 and 8) only support standalone and LV2 formats.
+Seems like linux **VST3 support was introduced in Pianoteq 9** - earlier versions (7 and 8) only support standalone and LV2 formats.

 ## Troubleshooting